Shahrokh-Hamidi/Convex-Optimization/README.md

- - This repository contains some of the exercises and examples from the following book which I have written in Python3:
+ - This repository contains some of the exercises and examples from the following book which I have coded in Python3:

         S. Boyd and L. Vandenberghe, Convex Optimization.
 Cambridge: Cambridge University Press, 2004.